 Which are Real Fruit Popsicles?

-According to my review, Whole Fruit, Outshine, Good Pop, Jonny Pops, Helados Mexico, and 365 Everyday have fruit as their main ingredient.
+According to my review, Whole Fruit, Outshine, Good Pop, Jonny Pops, Helados Mexico, and 365 Everyday have fresh fruits as their main ingredient.

 I’ve summarized popular frozen fruit popsicles you can purchase in the supermarket here.
 A couple of things to note: